eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 Another use case for delegation is where the recognition of the power for a person to represent another person occurs on an *ad hoc* basis, based on a decision by the represented User and in the context of a specific Relying Party.
-The basis for such decisions is outside of the scope of eIDAS.
+The basis for such decisions is outside the scope of eIDAS.
 Various scenarios can be considered:

 1. Natural person to natural person, based on the will of the